romantic668/react/README.md

 # Bugtracker

 > This project was built using the MERN stack with socket.io real time implementation.
+Bug tracker seeks to solve a real world problem by having a clear-cut business bottom line in mind.
+The system ensures dev teams are kept on track of their progress, so that a functional project can be delivered on time and within budget.

 ## Available Scripts